 On Display in the Museum

-Exhibited in the "Bliss Case" of the Dumbarton Oaks Museum from April to June 2012, presents six archival items and a wall of black and white photographs (click to view) that illustrate the related processes of fieldwork and publication as performed by the CMT team.
+Exhibited in the "Bliss Case" of the Dumbarton Oaks Museum between April and June 2012, the exhibit presented six archival items and a wall of black and white photographs (click to view) that illustrate the related processes of fieldwork and publication as performed by the CMT team.

 From Visualization to Conservation